How to Follow a Warfarin Diet [Made Easy]

 Warfarin and Your Healthcare Team

-You are likely on Warfarin because it is the medication your healthcare team has determined is best for you.
-You can always ask your healthcare team about other blood thinner options if needed.
+You are likely on Warfarin because it’s the medication your healthcare team has determined is best for you.
+If needed, you can always ask your healthcare team about other blood thinner options.
 They will help you make choices based on your individual situation.

 When on warfarin, it is incredibly important to work closely with your healthcare team.
 You will need to go in for regular blood tests to see how well the medications are working.
 And to make changes to your medication doses as needed.

 What is a Warfarin Diet

 Changes to diet (the way you eat) and other factors can contribute to the need to change your warfarin dosage.
 Consistency is a word you are going to hear a lot in this article.
 Because when it comes to warfarin and your diet, consistency is key.

 We are going to break down how warfarin and your diet interact in an oversimplified manner.
 Keep in mind these processes are much more complex, but this is just an easy way to help you better understand your warfarin diet.